Cleveland and Mahoning Valley Railroad: Headwaters Trail

+Aurora Trail

+In 2025 the Aurora Trail opened along part of the line in eastern Aurora.

 Cleveland Foundation Centennial Lake Link Trail

 In 1987, a series of archaeological digs at Irishtown Bend led to a report that recommended protecting the site.
 Following up on this recommendation, the Cuyahoga County Planning Commission released a report in April 1992 that proposed a biking and hiking trail along the old C&MV track bed at Irishtown Bend and the Scranton Flats to link Whiskey Island in the north with the Ohio and Erie Canal Towpath Trail in the south.
 In January 2009, a group spearheaded by the city of Cleveland issued a report which once more called for turning the abandoned trackbed between Whiskey Island and the Towpath Trail into a biking-hiking trail.
 The plan also included the construction of a new pedestrian bridge over the Old Ship Channel of the Cuyahoga River to reconnect the tracks with the old C&MV rail yard (now part of Wendy Park).